-Journalists vigilarity stay abreast of dynamic events in order to make sense of them.
-Ethical issues arise when career success could depend on being the first to publish stories that are important to readers.
+Journalists vigilantly stay abreast of dynamic events in order to make sense of them, Ethical issues arise when career success could depend on being the first to publish stories that are important to readers.
 Reporters risk being manipulated when acting on leaks from staffers or politicians with agendas.
-Relations between journalists and politicians mada going and and polyback is known to occur.
-Controversial decisions made by journalists in 2018 include revealing details of Barnaby Joyce's private life and releasing information that confidential government documents had been found in a second-hand store in Canberra, while the news meaning the newserem of the AICO memory the documents another to summit the term. organisation concerned (the ABC) perused the documents, presumably to a their news value Co-location their new value.
-Co-location supports anonymous leaks.
-Politically motivated leaks, while sometimes revealing inappropriate activity, have an overall tendency to contribute to distrust in political processes.
-They lead to instability, can be veratious and in some cases may even be criminal; however, even under legal pressure, journalists remain relactant to identify their sources.
+Relations between journalists and politicians often become heated, and psyback is known to occur.
+Controversial decisions made by journalists in 2018 include revealing details of Bernally Joych's private life and releasing information that confidential government documents had been found in a second-hand store in Conberra, while the news organisation concerned (the ABC) persued the documents, presumably to assess their stews value.

+their rewaysalut.

+Co-lacidion supports anonymous leaks.
+Politically motivated leaks, while sometimes revealing inappropriate activity, have an overall tendency to contribute to distruct in political processes.
+They lead to instability, can be recation and in some cases may even be criminal, however, even under legal pressure, journalists remain relactant to identify their sources.